jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 1. We start from the official docker image for the latest long term support (LTS) release, at time of writing.
 I prefer to name a specific version, rather than one of the 'floating' tags like `node:argon` or `node:latest`, so that if you or someone else builds this image on a different machine, they will get the same version, rather than risking an accidental upgrade and attendant head-scratching.

 1. We create an unprivileged user, prosaically called `app`, to run the app inside the container.
 If you don't do this, then the process inside the container will run as **root**, which is against security best practices and [principles](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
-Many docker tutorials skip this step for simplicity, and we will have to do some extra work to make it happen, but I think it's very important.
+Many docker tutorials skip this step for simplicity, and we will have to do some extra work to make things work, but I think it's very important.

 1. Install a more recent version of NPM.
 This isn't strictly necessary, but npm has improved a lot recently, and in particular `npm shrinkwrap` support is a lot better; more on shrinkwrap later.
 Again, I think it's best to specify an exact version in the Dockerfile, to avoid accidental upgrades on later builds.

+1. Finally, note that we chain two shell commands together in a single `RUN` command.
+This reduces the number of layers in the resulting image.
+In this example, it really doesn't matter very much, but it is a [good habit](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/) not to use more layers than you need.
+It can save a lot of disk space and download time if you e.g. download a package, unzip it, build it, install it, and then clean up in one step, rather than saving layers with all of the intermediate files for each step.

-Now here's our bootstrapping compose file, `docker-compose.yml`:
+Now let's move on to the bootstrapping compose file, `docker-compose.yml`:

 ```yaml
 chat: